I went into treatment 3 1/2 years ago because I needed to learn balance. Recovery was my goal.

 Are you ready to have support in balancing out your life?
 The School of Recovery can help.

 Recently, I have been feeling, again, out of balance.
-I went from one extreme to the other: from over movement to no movement, from under eating to no limits… And it served me well until it didn’t.
+I went from one extreme to the other.
+From over movement to no movement.
+From under eating to feeling no limits… And it served me well until it didn’t.

 When the LAST thing I want to do is talk about how I am feeling, it is the very moment I need to open up.
 I am always hesitant to talk to my people about my struggles with ED because I don’t want them to over-react.
 Or maybe I am afraid that there is a reason for them TO over-react.
 Either way, it is hard.
 But after I talk out my feelings with a trusted loved one or friend, I always have more clarity of how I am feeling or what steps I need to take next.